Atlas3DSS/Simple_Chroma_Interface/README.md

 When querying a collection, you will be prompted to enter a query text and the number of results to return.
 The tool will generate embeddings for the documents in the collection using OpenAI's API, and return the top search results.

 I have also added the two scripts i used to take pdfs and turn them into text files that are chunked and then summarized.
 I used both of those to produce the texts that i would embed using the simple_chroma_interface.py they should work just fine too.
+However the functionality is now incoporated directly into the main function so you should not need them.

 Configuration can be handled in the interface